How to Resolve Sage 50 Keeps Crashing or Freezing?

 • Click Next if the demo data’s check data is complete.

-Solutions to Stop Sage Accounts Hangs or Closing Issues on Splash Window
+Solution to Fix Sage Accounts Hangs or Closing Issues on Splash Window

 Follow the below steps to fix the Sage Accounts hangs or closes on the opening splash window issue.